clessn/clessn-blend/Pipelines/Extractors/e_agoraplus-pressreleases-qc/README.md

 You first need to install the package in your R environment with the root directory of the extractor/loader/refiner as the current directory

+`this section needs more work here`

-See the [README.md](https://github.com/clessn/retl/blob/master/README.md) of the retl repo for more details.`
+See the [README.md](https://github.com/clessn/retl/blob/master/README.md) of the retl repo for more details.